upenn-libraries/sdbmss/README.md

 Deploying to the Staging (Dev VM) Server
 ----------------------------------------

-Note: 'staging' aka 'dev VM' refers to the virtual machine provided by Libraries IT for the exclusive purpose of SDBM development.
-We use the term 'development' to refer to local development environments.
+Note: 'staging' aka the 'dev VM' refers to the virtual machine provided by Libraries IT for the exclusive purpose of SDBM development.

 We use capistrano to automate updating the staging server with the latest code.
-We use god to do application process monitoring (the processes being unicorn, solr, and a delayed_job worker).
+We use [god](http://godrb.com/) to do application process monitoring (the processes being unicorn, solr, and a delayed_job worker).

 * If Apache hasn't already been configured on the dev VM, do so: create a file /etc/httpd/conf.d/sdbmss.conf with the following